arm61/pylj/docs/source/molecular-dynamics.md

 print(f"the fastest particle moved {np.linalg.norm(ours.position - configuration.position, axis=1).max() * 1e10:.4f} Angstrom")
 ```

 The timestep is ten femtoseconds by default.
-A particle at the thermal speed moves about 0.025 Angstrom in that time, and the fastest particle a few times that, a small fraction of the distance over which the force changes, which is what the integrator needs.
+A particle at the thermal speed moves about 0.025 Angstrom in that time, and the fastest particle about twice that, a small fraction of the distance over which the force changes, which is what the integrator needs.

 ## The loop